pgRouting/pgrouting/doc/topology/pgr_createVerticesTable.rst

   algorithms.
 * :doc:`pgr_createTopology` <pgr_create_topology>` to create a topology based on
   the geometry.
-* :doc:`pgr_analyzeGraph` to analyze the edges and vertices of the edge table.
 * :doc:`pgr_analyzeOneWay` to analyze directionality of the edges.

 .. rubric:: Indices and tables